New Jersey Umbrella Insurance

 Umbrella policies are available to current NJM Auto policyholders and current NJM Homeowners policyholders who do not own an auto.
 Your auto and homeowners policies each need to have a minimum liability limit of $500,000, and members of homeowners or condominium associations need to have a minimum of $50,000 in loss assessment protection.

 How Much Does It Cost?

 Umbrella policies are more affordable than you might think.
-A $1 million NJ umbrella policy for a customer with two cars and one home would cost between $250–$335, in most cases.* So, for less than $1 a day you can have the added peace of mind of up to $5 million in liability protection — good anywhere in the world.
+In most cases, a New Jersey umbrella policy with a $1 million liability limit for a customer with two cars and one home would cost between $203–$274 per year.
+So, for less than $1 a day† you can have the added peace of mind of $1 million in liability protection — good anywhere in the world.

 Should You Have Umbrella Insurance?
 Ask Us.

 Contact us to speak with a representative who can answer your questions and complete your application over the phone.